 Your baby’s gut microbiome develops at an intense pace after birth.
 This microbiome has a direct effect on your baby’s health and wellbeing and will continue to do so for the rest of her life.
 Introducing healthy bacteria to your baby’s digestive system is a gift that will keep giving.
 Choose probiotics that are specifically formulated for babies.

 LoveBug Probiotics can help your baby get the best start.
 From newborns and infants to toddlers, LoveBug’s Tiny Tummies probiotics are carefully designed and formulated to meet the needs of babies.
-Each flavorless powder packet contains 15 billion CFU (colony-forming units) and can easily be added to food or milk.
+Each flavorless powder packet with 15 billion CFU (colony-forming units) and can easily be added to food or milk.
 The proprietary blend of diverse strains ensures that your baby gets the best probiotic advantage.
 You can also rest assured that Tiny Tummies are gluten-free, non-GMP, and allergen-free.
 Give your child the building blocks that form the foundation of a healthy gut and bid adieu to gassy woes.